Maximum latent heat of neutron star matter independently of General Relativity: Equations of state for neutron stars valid for both General Relativity and modified gravity

 General Relativity (GR) is widely accepted as the correct theory of gravity inside neutron stars.
 But this requires further testing: Einstein's equations $G^{\mu\nu} = \kappa T^{\mu\nu}$ have not been exhaustively constrained at such high $\varepsilon$.
 For example, solar-system, binary pulsar, and gravitational-wave propagation tests are basically {\it in vacuo}~\cite{Llanes-Estrada:2019wmz,Abbott:2020jks}.
 Several constraints on $P(\varepsilon)$ coming, for example, from the maximum mass of a neutron star or its tidal deformability, are obtained within GR.
 However, testing the theory of gravity in the presence of matter requires prior knowledge of the EoS.
 For this purpose, earlier work was dedicated to the nEoS sets~\cite{Oter:2019kig}~\footnote{ At {\tt http://teorica.fis.ucm.es/nEoS} the reader can download several thousand equations of state.}.
-They systematically map out the uncertainty in the EoS coming from hadron physics: perturbative Quantum Chromodynamics (pQCD) and the various extant chiral perturbation theory computations at low density (ChPT) as well as first principles (thermodynamic stability and causality) alone.
-The nEoS sets are less constrained than others in the literature, but more reliable for testing gravity.
-Figure~\ref{fig:EoS} shows a small sample of them.
+They systematically map out the uncertainty in the EoS coming from hadron physics: perturbative Quantum Chromodynamics (pQCD) and the various existing chiral perturbation theory computations at low density (ChPT) as well as first principles (thermodynamic stability and causality) alone.
+The nEoS sets are less constrained than others in the recent literature~\cite{Godzieba:2020tjn}, but more reliable for testing gravity.

+Figure~\ref{fig:EoS} shows a small sample.
 These are EoS of zero charge, $\beta$-stable neutron-star matter (NSM).
-At lowest number densities $n\leq 0.05 n_{\rm sat}$ (with saturation density $n_{\rm sat}\simeq 0.16/$fm$^3$) nuclear data directly constrains the crustal EoS~\cite{Negele:1971vb,Baym:1971pw}.
-Low $0.05 \leq n \leq 2 n_{\rm sat}$ densities are reasonably taken care of by ChPT predictions.
-We have exhaustively explored the systematics due to the various groups trying different many body techniques, momentum-cutoffs for Feynman diagrams and orders in perturbation theory.
-Shown here are the $N^3LO$ bands of~\cite{Drischler:2016djf,Drischler:2020yad} up to $n_m=1.3 n_{\rm sat}$ or $n_m=2.0 n_{\rm sat}$ (top and bottom plots, respectively).
-The highest densities, at baryon chemical potential $\mu\geq 2.6\ GeV$, can be studied with pQCD~\cite{Kurkela:2009gj}.
-Such high densities are probably not reachable in neutron stars within GR, but nonetheless provide a powerful constraint to whatever shape the actual physical hadron EoS takes.
+At lowest number densities $n\leq 0.05 n_{\rm sat}$ nuclear data directly constrains the crustal EoS~\cite{Negele:1971vb,Baym:1971pw}.
+(The saturation density is $n_{\rm sat}\simeq 0.16/$fm$^3$ that, depending on the order of perturbation theory taken to match at lower densities, corresponds to $B/A\simeq 16\pm 1$ MeV added to the nucleon mass, and to an energy density around 153 MeV/fm$^3$).